-7.2 Items and Processes - Special Notations
+7.2 Items and Processes Special Notations

 When items or processes require special notations on the drawing, relevant drawings shall identify such items, processes, or both, as applicable, with specific markings, notations, or both.
-Acronyms, descriptions, and relevant references are shown in Table 7-1.
+Examples of acronyms, descriptions, and relevant references are shown in Table 7-1.